List of Ace Attorney characters: Shi-Long Lang

-Shi-Long Lang (狼 士龍, Rō Shiryū) is an Interpol agent, hailing from the Republic of Zheng Fa.
-He strongly dislikes the court system, notably shouting "Not So Fast!" rather than the typical "Objection!" characters favor during arguments.

-He served as a rival to Miles Edgeworth in Investigations, who he butted heads with as an extension of his hatred for the courts.
+Shi-Long Lang (狼 士龍, Rō Shiryū) is an Interpol agent with hundreds of subordinates, hailing from the Republic of Zheng Fa.
+He served as a rival to Miles Edgeworth in Investigations, and had a deep hatred for prosecutors and the court, spurned from a prosecutor ruining the reputation of his family.

 Tyrell Badd

 Tyrell Badd (馬堂 一徹, Badō Ittetsu) is a veteran homicide detective, previously charged with capturing the Yatagarasu.
 He was also put in charge of the case that led up to the DL-6 incident, assisting Manfred von Karma and later Gregory Edgeworth in their investigations.

 In reality, Badd was actually one of three members of the Yatagarasu, co-creating the group with Byrne Faraday and Calisto Yew in order to take down a smuggling ring whose leader could seemingly not be convicted.
 Using his privilege as the detective in charge of their cases, Badd made sure no evidence of their involvement made it to the courts.

 Badd later testified to his involvement with the Yatagarasu, as well as the subsequent trial resulting from Miles Edgeworth's resolution of his father's final case.